nicos-angelopoulos/real/README.txt

    ?- for_real.

+Thanks,
+Samer Abdallah, for web support improvements.

+Jan Wielemaker, for dots in identifiers (without flags) and web-support.

 ---
-Nicos Angelopoulos and Vitor Santos Costa
+Nicos Angelopoulos
+2013-2016

-December, 2012.
+Version 1.0- with Vitor Santos Costa: December, 2012.

-Updates: Nicos Angelopoulos
-Dec, 2013
-Mar, 2014
-May, 2015
-Jan, 2016